antonraharja/oborci/README.txt

 README
 ------

-OborCI, Obor CI, CI Torch Project.
-Speed up coding, especially starting up, by using libraries included in this package.
+OborCI, speedup coding with CodeIgniter PHP framework, especially starting up, by using libraries included in this package.

 Author  : Anton Raharja
 Contact : antonrd@gmail.com